Need to know

 You’ve guessed it – enough yoga gear for days of meditation.
 Unplug and leave all your tech, gadgets and chargers at home (you might even have enough space left in your suitcase for your yoga mat).

 You're encouraged to unplug during your stay so mobiles, iPods, tablets and laptops can only be used in your room, not in public areas.
+Meal plans are available for those on a vegetarian or raw food diet.

 Children aged 12 and over are welcome at the hotel, but it’s best suited to older teenagers who appreciate that silence is golden and are able (and willing) to fully participate in the hotel’s wellness programmes.